 So now we’ve reached the point in the review where I tell y’all if you should buy this book or not.
 Honestly, this book is a little difficult to recommend because it was a solid 5 star read until I reached the ending of the book.
 Now this book does have some problems throughout, such as the fact that Corey is not a very likeable protagonist because of the way she treated Kyra after she moved (which is made even worst by how mentally ill Kyra is, and the fact that Corey knows this but still treats her this way).
 The book also contains several pages where the writing suddenly changes to a script style (like a play would have) which was really jarring and completely unnecessary to the story because it didn’t tie in with anything.
 However a positive point of this book is that we do get to see a lot of diversity with the inclusion of asexual, pansexual, and homosexual characters, as well as a very detailed accounting of Kyra’s mental illness that helps us really understand and fall in love with her character.
 The author truly does an amazing job of pulling you into the mystery of Lost and keeping you engaged throughout every twist & turn that comes our way.
 Unfortunately this is all ruined by the ending of the book.
 As soon as Corey solves the mystery we reach the climax of the book and then the story just ends.
 It does not resolve, it just ends.
 After all of the build up and great storytelling that the author does, this ending is just so disappointing that it honestly ruined the whole experience of the book for me.
 Because of this, I have to give this book a solid 2.5 smiley faces out of 5, which truly saddens me to do because this story deserved so much more.

 Hello people of the internet!!!
 On today’s ‘Monday Memos’ we’re going to discuss a toy that most of us grew up playing with, or at the very least heard about on the playground.
 Yes, we’re talking about Barbie.
 Over the years we’ve seen Barbie take on numerous professions, but this year Barbie is truly changing history.
 It was recently announced that Mattel will release an Abby Wambach in honor of the soccer star’s career.
-The doll is dressed in Wambach’s U.S. Women’s National Soccer Team uniform, and even has her signature hairstyle.
+The doll is dressed in Wambach’s U.S. Women’s National Soccer Team uniform, and even has her signature sports shoes you can find at the local store.
 After the team’s impressive World Cup win in 2015 (which earned them the first ever Ticker Tape Parade for a women’s sports team), and their inclusion in the ‘EA Sports’ FIFA’ video game (which was the first time women were included in the game series), this has definitely been a BIG year for women’s soccer.
 So let’s jump into the blog post and discuss how this move by one of the world’s most loved toy companies is changing sports & pop culture as we know it.
 Ready?
 Ok, let’s go!!!

 Needless to say Abby Wambach has had an amazing career that spanned more than a decade, during which she was able to help bring Women’s soccer to the forefront of the American public’s minds.
 Wambach has said that she will focus her post soccer career as an advocate for LGBTQ & women’s rights.
 The marriage of Mattel and Abby Wambach is a perfect match because through this decision Mattel is proving that they are committed to diversifying their products as our culture changes.
 This will also help the sport of soccer as a whole, because it is one of the sports that most people only think about during the Olympics or World Cup.
 This seems to be the year that the sport (more specifically women in soccer), get the opportunity to truly become a part of sports & pop culture and garner the attention that they deserve.
 Good job Mattel!